nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

   `
 };
 ```
-The `$navigateBack` access the children's scope even when called using an `ActionBar` from its parent (when supressing the `ActionBar` on the child component).
+The `$navigateBack` access the children's scope even when called using an `ActionBar` from its parent (when suppressing the `ActionBar` on the child component).

 ### `$showModal`